sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ## Open Specific Revisions

-Once you've committed more than one revision you can open it either by specifying the exact revision number or by a timestamp.
+Once you’ve committed more than one revision you can open it either by specifying the exact revision number or by a timestamp.

 ```java
 // To open a transactional read-only cursor on revision two.